Quasi-Experimental Shift-Share Research Designs: Appendix Results

 \paragraph{Heuristic for Importance of LOO Correction}

 We now return to the non-LOO SSIV estimator.
-As in Proposition A4, we assume that $\expec{\varepsilon_{\ell}\psi_{\ell'n}}=0$ for $\ell'\ne\ell$ and all $n$, so the LOO estimator is consistent under the additional regularity conditions.
-Then the ``mechanical bias'' mentioned in Section \ref{subsec:Extensions} is the only potential problem: under appropriate regularity conditions (similar to those in part 2 of Proposition A4),
+As in Proposition A5, we assume that $\expec{\varepsilon_{\ell}\psi_{\ell^{\prime}n}}=0$ for $\ell^{\prime}\ne\ell$ and all $n$, so the LOO estimator is consistent under the additional regularity conditions.
+We also assume, without loss of generality, that $z_{\ell}$ is mean-zero.
+Then the ``mechanical bias'' mentioned in Section \ref{subsec:Main-estimated-shocks} is the only potential problem: under appropriate regularity conditions (similar to those in part 2 of Proposition A5),